ibm-functions/composer/docs/COMPOSER.md

 ## Lower

-`composer.lower(composition, [omitting])` outputs a composition object equivalent to the input `composition` object but using a reduced set of combinators.
-For instance, the `retain` combinator is replaced by a combination of combinators including `let` and `mask`.
-The optional `omitting` array parameter may be used to specify a list of combinator names that should not be affected.
-For instance, `composer.lower(composition, ['retry'])` will preserve any instance of the `retry` combinator.
-But arguments of the retry combinators will still be lowered.
+`composer.lower(composition, [combinators])` outputs a composition object equivalent to the input `composition` object but using a reduced set of combinators.
+The optional `combinators` parameter may specify the desired set, either directly as an array of combinator names, e.g., `['retain', 'retry']` or indirectly as a revision of the composer module, e.g., `'0.4.0'`.
+If the  `combinators` parameter is undefined, the set of combinators is the set of _primitive_ combinators (see [COMBINATORS.md](COMBINATORS.md])).
+If an array of combinators is specified the primitive combinators are implicitly added to the array.
+If a `composer` module revision is specified, the target combinator set is the set of combinators available as of the specified revision of the `composer` module.
+The `combinators` parameter may also have type Boolean.
+If `combinators === true` only primitive combinators are used.
+If `combinators === false`, there is no change to the composition.

+For instance, `composer.lower(composition, ['retry'])` will preserve any instance of the `retry` combinator but replace other non-primitive combinators sur as `retain`.

 ## Encode

-`composer.encode(composition)` converts compositions nested into `composition` into conductor actions.
-It then extract the action definitions from `composition` (both embedded action definitions and synthesized conductor actions) returning a dictionary with two fields `{ composition, actions }` where `composition` no longer contains any action or composition definitions and `actions` is the corresponding array of extracted action definitions.
+`composer.encode(composition, [combinators])` first lowers the composition.
+It then converts compositions nested into `composition` into conductor actions.
+It finally extracts the action definitions from `composition` (both embedded action definitions and synthesized conductor actions) returning a dictionary with two fields `{ composition, actions }` where `composition` no longer contains any action or composition definitions and `actions` is the corresponding array of extracted action definitions.

+The optional `combinators` parameter controls the lowering.
+See [lower](#lower) for details.

 # Deployment